 Skip to main content

-How ModPageSpeed 2.0 uses headless Chrome to extract critical CSS, detect LCP, and validate optimizations.
+How ModPageSpeed 2.0 renders pages in headless Chrome to extract critical CSS, detect the LCP element, measure JavaScript coverage, and gate optimizations against visual regressions.

-ModPageSpeed 2.0 can use headless Chrome to analyze pages with real browser rendering instead of relying solely on heuristics.
-Browser analysis extracts critical CSS from actual CSS Coverage data, detects the true Largest Contentful Paint element, measures image dimensions, and validates that optimizations do not cause visual regressions.
+ModPageSpeed 2.0 can render pages in headless Chrome instead of relying on heuristics alone.
+Browser analysis reads critical CSS from real CSS Coverage data, detects the true Largest Contentful Paint element, measures rendered image dimensions, and — for above-the-fold CSS — confirms in a real render that the page still looks the same before allowing its stylesheet to be deferred.

 Browser analysis is strictly additive.
-Every failure falls back to the heuristic path.
-Pages still get optimized — they just use the faster, less precise heuristic pipeline instead.
+Every failure falls back to the heuristic path, so pages still get optimized — just through the faster, less precise heuristic pipeline.
+The trade-off is accuracy for latency: a rendered profile is more precise than a heuristic critical-CSS estimate, but it costs a headless render the first time a page template is seen.

 Enabling Browser Analysis